 The Company’s Total Recordable Injury Frequency Rate stands at 0.08 as of September 30, 2021.

 Joint Venture Equity Partnering Update

 As previously announced, SBM Offshore is negotiating a 45% equity divestment in the special purpose companies that are owning and operating the FPSOs Almirante Tamandaré and Alexandre de Gusmão.
 The divestment of equity in the FPSO Almirante Tamandaré is expected to be concluded around the year end and the divestment of the FPSO Alexandre de Gusmão in the course of 2022.
 For the purposes of the guidance, it is assumed that the divestment of the FPSO Almirante Tamandaré is closed after the year end resulting in a shift in recognition of the associated revenues from 2021 to 2022.
 There is no impact on anticipated EBITDA for 2021 as the project is not forecast to meet the requisite completion stage gate allowing margin recognition in 2021.

 Outlook and Guidance

 This guidance includes Directional revenues and EBITDA of US$75 million related to the cash receipts in 2021 from the Deep Panuke contract, which were both excluded from the 2020 outlook and underlying results.
 It also considers the currently foreseen COVID-19 impacts on projects and fleet operations.
-The Company highlights that the direct and indirect impact of the pandemic could have a material impact on the Company’s business and results and the realization of the guidance for 2021.
+The Company highlights that the direct and indirect impact of the pandemic could continue to have a material impact on the Company’s business and results and the realization of the guidance for 2021.

-Interested parties are invited to register prior to the call using the registration link:
+Interested parties are invited to register prior the call using the link: